Best places to eat in Southend

 Southend-on-Sea is a staple of the seaside if ever we saw one, and this in no uncertain terms down to its incredible array of places to eat alongside the charming seafront.

 Deciding to go on a day out to Southend is easy but planning the best place to eat in Southend with the family can be tricky.
-There’s so much choice in this town just an hour or so from London, and an hour from us at The Orchards Holiday Park.
+There’s so much choice in this town just an hour or so from London, and an hour from us at Orchards Holiday Village.
 We’ve compiled a list of restaurants to help you tickle your tastebuds before you decide to make the journey down to Southend on a fun and feast filled break with us.

 1. Oldham’s of Westcliff